stomaras/Front-End-Projects/React/ReactBootcampProjects/ReactQuery/starterFrontEndTS/README.md

 useMutations comes with some helper options that allow quick and easy side-effects at any stage during the mutation lifecycle.
 These come in handy for both validating and refetching queries after mutations

+invalidateQueries() method you can match multiple queries by their prefix